briandrum/codes.forchagrin.com/_chapters/chapter-543-streets-and-sidewalks.md

 ## 543.06   Sale of goods and merchandise upon sidewalks or tree lawns

-(Editor’s note: Former Section 543.06 was repealed by Ordinance 1982-22, passed May 24, 1982.)
+(Editor's note: Former Section 543.06 was repealed by Ordinance 1982-22, passed May 24, 1982.)

 ## 543.07   Purchaser of goods on sidewalk or tree lawn

-(Editor’s note: Former Section 543.07 was repealed by Ordinance 1982-22, passed May 24, 1982.)
+(Editor's note: Former Section 543.07 was repealed by Ordinance 1982-22, passed May 24, 1982.)

 ## 543.08   Skateboards, roller blades and roller skates